SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - Applejack's so stubborn, she'd win an argument against a brick wall.
 - You'd make a great alarm clock if you had an off button.
 - Rarity takes so long to get ready, I'm surprised she isn't still at home, doing her makeup.

+### Cheese Sandwich
+- I thought I was coming here to roast my wife, but it turns out I married her clone.
+And here I thought I was the one who performed, '[I Think I'm a Clone Now](https://www.youtube.com/watch?v=7vFGKHzY_38)'.
+-

 ### Pinkie's Mirror Pool Clone
 - I heard the Cakes went to everyone else in Equestria before you for child care, even a group of children.
 I would know because they asked me before you.